 You have probably read all the same usual advice on hundreds of other websites; shop around using price comparison sites, offer to pay a little more claims excess if you can afford it, get a smaller car, park it overnight on a drive or in a garage, blah blah blah.
 There is far more you can do though, as you can read below; we will just mention each point and you can read more about it on the dedicated webpage.

 For a start, have you actually asked your current insurer for a premium reduction?
 Many of them will seriously consider this if there is a risk of losing you as a client.
 Did you know that prices can often change according to how long it is before your next premium is due?
-It might be worth looking into this and you can get more information here.
+It might be worth looking into this and you can get more information about buying car insurance early.
 One of the major factors that insurers consider when they work out premiums is your occupation, but did you know that how you describe it can make a difference?
-Find out here.
+Find out about car insurance and your occupation.
 Another factor is of course the car you drive; if you buy a new one, how do the costs stack up?

 Car insurers can be tricky people.
 Do you know of the little ways in which they sometimes extract more money from you than you expect to pay, or trap you into staying with them?
 Or what not so little extras they may hit you with?
 Do you know how easy it is for your insurance to be invalidated?
 Will they charge you less if you downgrade your policy to third party fire and theft or even third-party only?